What Are the Different Sewing Thread Types and How Do You Choose the Right One?

 When considering sewing methods, it’s important to note that hand sewing—used for delicate, detailed work like quilting, basting, and embroidery—often requires specific thread types designed for manual stitching.

 For thread and fabric compatibility, monofilament thread is similar to fishing line in both appearance and strength.
 Its high tensile strength, abrasion resistance, and transparency make it ideal for invisible seams in upholstery, leatherwork, or fine garments.
+Nylon thread is also valued for its strength, durability, and suitability for demanding applications such as upholstery, leatherwork, and outdoor projects.

 1. Based on Fabric Type